ArseniAliakseichyk/CSharp-AlgorithmicSolutions/Readme.md

 5. **MaxSubarrayAnalyzer.cs** — Compares performance of two max subarray algorithms across files.
 6. **MergeSortProgram.cs** — Performs Merge Sort with array generation and validation.
 7. **MinMaxFinder.cs** — Finds the minimum and maximum in a given number sequence.
+8. **QuickSortProgram.cs** — Applies QuickSort with input validation and OOP design.